Churchill Borough Residents Voice Slew Of Concerns Over Potential Amazon Distribution Center

 The borough council president has said it would bring life to an abandoned property, create jobs and bring in millions of dollars in taxes.

 Some residents are not on the same page.
 They’ve been putting up signs and circulating a petition.
 The petition has over 700 signatures.
-They’re worried about air quality, noise, traffic, tree removal and more.READ MORE: Olive Veronesi, Armstrong County Woman Who Went Viral For 'I Need More Beer!!'
-Pandemic Photo, Dies
+They’re worried about air quality, noise, traffic, tree removal and more.READ MORE: After Joining Rival Ravens, Former Pittsburgh Steelers Tackle Alejandro Villanueva Throws Shade At Former Team

 “This development is not a good fit for the borough.
 It is much too large of a development and it is not appropriate with three sides of the development bordering residential neighborhoods.
 It belongs in an industrial park like all of the rest of the Amazon facilities in western Pennsylvania,” said Churchill resident Cathy Bordner.